-As social distancing slowed foot traffic and in-person customer interactions, brands across a wide spectrum of industries saw an uptick in demand for digital customer service.
-In response, some brands have turned to AI and machine learning technologies like chatbots, which can help satisfy a spike in digital customer service demand and optimize customer service protocols.
+Brands across a wide spectrum of industries have seen an uptick in demand for digital customer service.
+In response, some have turned to AI and machine learning technologies like chatbots, which can help satisfy a spike in digital customer service demand and offer optimized, consistent customer service.

 How Chatbots Can Optimize Customer Service

-Alex Azoury, founder and CEO of Home Grounds, a community home for baristas, turned to chatbots in response to an increase in customer service demand.
+Alex Azoury, founder and CEO of Home Grounds, a community for baristas, turned to chatbots in response to an increase in customer service demand.
+It also helped the business reduce operational costs.

-Instead of having to upgrade their call center plan to handle a higher call volume, they're saving money and better serving customers by routing their concerns through chatbots.
+Instead of having to upgrade their call center plan, the company is saving money and better serving customers by using chatbots.

-“Chatbots help us filter customer concerns that need our immediate attention from those that only require the assistance of chatbots,” says Azoury.
+“Chatbots help us filter customer concerns that need our immediate attention from those that only require chatbots,” says Azoury.

 Once Home Grounds had developed a chatbot to address common customer concerns, their call center volume was reduced by almost half.
-Now, Azoury and his team route the cash they've saved towards other critical business continuity operations like marketing, which empowers them to reach new customers while delighting their current fans.
+Now Azoury and his team route the cash they've saved towards other critical business operations.

-Rather than just investing in a solution because it involved machine learning and automation, you must audit your current business processes and operations to understand where time can be saved, then search for solutions available to fill those gaps.
+Rather than just investing in a solution because it involved machine learning and automation, audit your current business processes and operations to understand where time can be saved, then search for solutions to fill those gaps.

 —Tim Hayden, president and managing director, Brain+Trust Partners

-In the end, machine learning and AI can only aid customer service and retention efforts to the extent of data available to guide them.
-The more proactive companies are in leveraging this time to regroup and assess their data, the more successful they’ll be in implementing tech tools to cut costs, streamline services and ramp up operations as the economy builds up to its new normal.
+In the end, machine learning and AI can only aid customer service and retention efforts based on available data.
+Proactive companies take time to regroup and assess their data, so they can cut costs, streamline services, and ramp up operations.

-To get your business started on using AI and machine learning to create an enduring customer service plan, Hayden advises having each business unit document their tasks and daily order of operations.
+To get your business started using AI and machine learning beyond customer service, Hayden advises having each business unit document their tasks and daily order of operations.

-"This act can help identify where software and machine learning can achieve those tasks, freeing up the human teams to build new revenue streams, better communications and otherwise strategize on diversifying how your business operates," he says.
+"This can help identify where software and machine learning can achieve those tasks, freeing up the human teams to build new revenue streams, better communications, and otherwise strategize on diversifying how your business operates," he says.

 Photo: Getty Images